MoralisWeb3/streams-beta/README.md

 - [x] Create an account on [Moralis.io](https://moralis.io)
 - [x] Get your API key [here](http://admin.moralis.io/web3apis)

-# Beta Limitations
+## Beta Limitations

 This is not a finished product but a preview.

 - High availability is not deployed yet
 - We may have to purge the history and logs
-- You may experience some bugs.
+- You may experience some bugs
+- The UI is not fully built out or polished
+- The response structure may change
+- We are still collecting feedback and may adjust according to it

 ## Bug reports and Questions